IwanKaramazow/ReasonDojo/README.md

     | PrettyMuch => "Nice!
 Almost there!"
     };
     ```
 Having a bird cruising on the wind is great but it's time to get some interaction going.
 When you press Space now, nothing is happening.
 And if you take a look at the player Variant, it's not difficult to see why.
-There is just one constructor and it indicates a waiting state.
+There is just one tag and it indicates a waiting state.

 ```reason
 type player =
   | Waiting;
 ```

-* Add an extra constructor that indicates a player is "Playing".
-Note: constructors always start with an uppercased character.
+* Add an extra tag (a.k.a. constructor) that indicates a player is "Playing".
+Note: tags (or constructors) always start with an uppercased character.
-* Modify the switch statement on `state.player`, to pattern match on your new constructor and return the next state.
+* Modify the switch statement on `state.player`, to pattern match on your new tag/constructor and return the next state.
 * Whenever the user presses a `space` in the `Waiting` state, update the `player.state` to reflect that the game has started.
 Hint: to check whether a space was pressed you can use `Env.keyPressed(Space, env)`.

 ### 4. Fly